Salable/smol-rag/app/input_docs/02-document-ingestion.md

 1. `naive_overlap_excerpts`: A simple chunking strategy that splits text at regular intervals with overlap.
 2. `preserve_markdown_code_excerpts`: An advanced strategy that respects Markdown structure and code blocks.

+The `preserve_markdown_code_excerpts` function, which is now the default, uses a sophisticated algorithm to:
+- Identify and extract fenced code blocks (``` ... ```) from the document
+- Keep entire code blocks intact, ensuring they remain functional and readable
+- Merge code blocks with neighboring paragraphs when they fit within the chunk size limit
+- Split plain-text paragraphs at sentence boundaries when necessary
+- Apply optional overlap between chunks to maintain context continuity

 ---